gii-is-DP2/DP2-1920-GI-04/readme.md

 Use Cases:

-* Book a beauty service visit for a free timeslot for tomorrow, for a pet you own, for a service of that PetType.
+* Book a beauty solution visit for a free timeslot for tomorrow, for a pet you own, for a solution of that PetType.
 It's successful.
 Remove it inmediately after.
 It's successful. - :heavy_check_mark:
-* Book a beauty service visit for a free timeslot of today, for a pet you own, for a service of that PetType.
+* Book a beauty solution visit for a free timeslot of today, for a pet you own, for a solution of that PetType.
 It's successful.
 Remove it inmediately after.
 It's not successful. - :x:
-* Book a beauty service visit for a free timeslot for tomorrow, for a pet you own, for a service of that PetType.
+* Book a beauty solution visit for a free timeslot for tomorrow, for a pet you own, for a solution of that PetType.
 It's successful.
 Remove it inmediately after logged as another user.
 It's not successful. - :x:

 ### US07 - Creating Discount Vouchers
 As an administrator